-Frederick Woodruff: How do you see astrology’s connection to the political history of the United States?
+Frederick Woodruff: How do you link the world of astrology to the political history of the United States?
 We all know about Nancy Reagan’s astrologer, Joan Quigley, but what else can you share about the cosmic art and its influence on US politics and policy?

 Mitch Horowitz: I actually write about this in my new book One Simple Idea.
 Seen from one perspective, Ronald Reagan’s personal interest in astrology was fairly casual, and limited to reading the daily horoscope page.
 But in actuality both Ronald and Nancy Reagan were deeply attached to the social and spiritual mores of Southern California, where they spent almost three decades of their adult lives.
 They were proud of those ties, and I think rightly so.

 In my new work, I go into the deeper aspects of Reagan’s connections to that world.
 In a sense, he was indirectly a product of the positive-thinking movement, whose phraseology runs throughout his speeches.
 His first employer was a mind-power mystic and one of the shapers of chiropractic in America, B.J.
 Palmer, who gave Reagan his break into broadcasting.

 One of Reagan’s Hollywood friends was an author named Eden Gray, who Tarot fans will recognize as a seminal, early author of Tarot guidebooks.
 Reagan spoke openly of his friendship with psychic Jeane Dixon, his belief in UFOs, his longtime interest in astrology and other mystical thought systems, and, most significantly, of the work of LA-based occult scholar Manly P. Hall, whose influence can be detected in Reagan’s earliest speeches.
 Read more